All consular procedures require an appointment

 • The issuance of the visa is subject to the result of the consular interview.

-• Solvency requirements are calculated based on the Mexican Minimum Wage, to the exchange rate of the day of the interview.
+• Solvency requirements are calculated based on the Unidad de Medida y Actualización (UMA) - Unit of Measurement and Update System to the exchange rate of the day of the interview.
 Amounts shown are estimated and subject to change without previous notice.

 • The visa may be used exclusively during the validity period, which begins with the date of issuance, and for a single entry.